vishaltak/gitlab-development-kit/doc/howto/geo.md

 ### Set up replication on secondary

-Because we'll be replicating the primary database to the secondary, we need to remove the secondary's PostgreSQL data folder:
+Because we replicate the primary database to the secondary, we need to remove the secondary's PostgreSQL data folder:

 ```shell